jessfongng/csci3390FinalProject/README.md

 # Large Scale Data Processing: Final Project
 ## Authors: Jessica Fong Ng & Qingwei Meng
 ## Graph matching
 The project implements a variation of the Bidding Variant of the Luby algorithm to find a maximal matching.
 The graphs that we used to generate these result can be found [here](https://drive.google.com/file/d/1khb-PXodUl82htpyWLMGGNrx-IzC55w8/view?usp=sharing).
-We have algorithms for augmenting paths, but we did not implement that due to time constraint.
-But we will still discuss this algorithm in our report.
 ### Result

 |           File name           |        Number of edges       |       # Matching       | Machine| Run time (s)|